 sudo yum install cronie

-2. File System and Permission Issues
+Reason 2.
+Permission Issues

 Solution: Ensure proper permissions for Certbot directories: